5 tips to use less energy when working from home

 Get a smart meter installed

 Last but certainly not least, ask your energy supplier for a smart meter.
 They are the best way to monitor the energy you are consuming via a handy in-home display, which shows you how much you are spending in near real time.
 Smart meters are also fundamental to establishing our low-carbon energy system, so you can be comforted that – by choosing to have a smart meter – you are contributing to the long-term health of our planet too.
+Read more on how to get a smart meter installed.

 For more general advice on home energy efficiency, visit our how to use less energy page.